edwardfernando/ruby_patterns/3 - factory/method/README.md

 ### Product Interface

 Define Pizza base class.
-Roby doesn't have abstract classes, so I'll need to read up a bit more to see if this base class is really needed.
+Ruby doesn't have abstract classes, so I'll need to read up a bit more to see if this base class is really needed.
+The base class is nice because it provides common behaviour for all Concrete Products (prepare, bake, cut, box).

-The Pizza base class has a name, dough, sause, and a list of toppings.
-It also have prepare, bake, cut, and box methods as before.
+The Pizza base class has a name, dough, sauce, and an Array of toppings.

 ### Concrete Products